By Madeline Klein on August 18, 2021 in Life Hacks

 Pretend Buyer: Switch roles for a second and search for your vehicle in local listings on sites like Craigslist or AutoTrader.
 Not only can you see what kind of prices the sellers are expecting, but you can also watch to see how easily those prices sell.
 If a similar car has been listed at a certain price for months, you may want to lower your expectations.
 If it sold relatively quickly, you'll have a decent number in mind when a trade-in offer is made (knowing the dealer will probably go lower to pad their own resale profit).

 Document vehicle work and maintenance

-If you've done or gotten any recent repair work done on your vehicle that could potentially increase its value, document it and bring any related receipts.
+If you've done or had any recent repair work done on your vehicle that could potentially increase its value, document it and bring any related receipts.
 Consider things as simple as a new battery or as complex as an engine repair.

-Be aware that any customization work could actually hurt the trade-in value, since most dealers will have to pay to get your vehicle back to its original state.
+Be aware that any customization work could actually hurt the trade-in value since most dealers will have to pay to get your vehicle back to its original state.
 For instance, if you customized your vehicle to have larger rims or loud speakers but kept the original stock parts, it may be worth it to switch the parts back before getting an offer.

 If you've kept a detailed record of any maintenance done on your vehicle, be sure to bring it to the dealership.
 That way, you can show what kind of care you've given your car and the dealer can better trust what kind of condition the car is in.

 You don't have to take the first offer you receive.
 In fact, different dealerships have different inventories which may reflect how they price your trade-in.
 If one dealer just sold three cars like yours, they're probably going to give you a better price than one who already has three sitting on their lot.
 Ask a few different dealerships before making a deal.

 Discover ways to reduce your premiums by checking out our car insurance tips and tricks page.